lararr/2024-Creative-Coding-Foundations/Lessons/Exercise1/README.md

 Luca Ferrari

 ## Concept description
 It is a simple game.
-You have to find the dog in as many tries as possible.
+You must find the dog in as few attempts as possible.